Vigil: Blood Bitterness: Reception

 Vigil: Blood Bitterness received mixed to negative reviews.

 The most positive reviews praised its graphics and visuals.
 Gamesradar liked the "gorgeous" visuals and backgrounds and Absolute Games thought the visual quality allowed it to stand out from the crowd.
 Just Adventure praised its atmospheric elements.
 4 Players deemed it "unusual".
-Gry Onlien thought the graphics were surreal and economical.
+Gry Online thought the graphics were surreal and economical.
 PC World noted the "interesting" art style while Meristration noted its comic book aesthetics.
 Destructoid compared the art to Sin City.
 Multiplayer felt the developers were courageous and original.
 Jeuzactu appreciated the game's low price.

 Adventure Gamers felt the game would inspire feelings of hopelessness and frustration, while Jeuxvideo wrote that the game plays like a demo.
 Gamekult felt the game left a lot to be desired.
 Onet criticised the game's difficulty, deeming it near impossible to complete without the aid of a walkthrough.
 While originally thinking the project was promising, upon release Factor News wrote that the game failed on all levels.